yutarochan/emotic/README.md

-# emotic_baseline
+# EMOTIC Baseline
-Baseline Model of the Emotic Convolutional Neural Network Model
+Baseline Emotic CNN Model

+**Environment Setup**
+To setup the dataset and annotation files, create a new directory `data`, and download both the dataset and the annotations into this folder.